AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex3.md

 ## 16.3.2 OAuth Consent Screen

 Let's start with creating the OAuth Consent Screen.
-In the left menu on the **APIs & Services**-homepage, click **OAuth consent screen**.
+In the left menu on the **APIs & Services** homepage, click **OAuth consent screen**.

 ![demo](./images/ex2/6-1a.png)